VerifyTests/Verify.EmailPreviewServices/readme.md

 The purpose of this project is provide faster feedback when using code to generate html emails.

-[EmailPreviewServices is a paid service](https://emailpreviewservices.com/en/pricing), and a account is required to get an API key.
+[EmailPreviewServices is a paid service](https://emailpreviewservices.com/en/pricing), an account is required to get an API key.

 **See [Milestones](../../milestones?state=closed) for release notes.**